osm-search/Nominatim/VAGRANT.md

     pgsql://postgres@localhost:9999/nominatim_it

+To access postgres directly remember to specify the hostname, e.g. `psql --host localhost --port 9999 nominatim_it`

 ##### My computer is slow and the import takes too long.
 Can I start the virtual machine "in the cloud"?